SDolleris33/code_lou_py/README.md

 ----ABOUT----
 This repo includes the entirety of my PYTHON project.
 The project is a comprehensive inventory program; that allows input through various phases contained within a Master Loop.
-The loop is based on conditional 'if' statements that are passed by sting values.
+The loop is based on conditional 'if' statements that are passed by string values.
--The inital phase:
+\n-The inital phase:
  Introduction script that displays allowed input through menu().
--Second phase:
+\n-Second phase: